i18next

 i18next: changing translations in realtime

-In this article, you will learn how to configure i18next to server-side translations using i18next-http-backend library.
-Additionally, you will learn you how to create translation keys automatically with default translation in translation editor.
+In this article, you will learn how to configure i18next and i18next-http-backend library to get live-updating translations in your React application.
+Additionally, you will learn you how to create translation keys automatically with default translation in web translation editor.

 Install dependencies